New Model Army Blue Bandolier with string rings.

 I have a Facebook page I hope musketeers around the world will use to say where they will be Going BANG around the world.

-I finish these beech wood boxes in accordance with the specification of the day.
-These are blue painted for those who wish to depict the New Model Army.
+I finish these beech wood boxes in accordance with a specification of the day.
+These are blue painted for those who wish to depict the New Model Army ones that were pained blue as per the following reference and as a copy of that shown in the Royal Armouries collection.
 ‘Bandoliers to bee of wood with whole bottomes to bee turned within and not boared, ye heads to be of wood & to be laid in Oyle, (vist) three times on & to be coloured blow & white strings with strong thread twist & with good Belts at XXd.
-Peeceā¦’.
+Peece…’.
 Order for 1,500 to the bandolier makers Thomas Bostock, Henry Thrall and Richard Rumsey in June 1646.
 PRO 30/37..
 The stopper is tapered so that it jams in to the hole and is attached to the cord for security.
 The shoulder rest is a direct copy of one in the Tower of London collection as is the rest of the bandolier.
 You can see the originals in the You Tube link I have given above; they are faithful reproductions.
 Please remember this set will accommodate much larger amounts of powder than needed on a re-enactment battlefield so care should be taken when filling them.

 WARNING It is the responsibility of the user to check the charge your musket is proofed for when using these bandoliers.